 Many cultures in the northern latitudes have holidays around the Summer Solstice.
 This is the height of the growing season in the Northern European climates.
 Later this week is a holiday known as Midsummer in many European countries.
-It occurs on June 24th, which is coincidentally, the full Strawberry Moon.
+It occurs on June 24th.
 This was later co-opted into St. John’s Day.
 Norse and Germanic peoples celebrated Litha.
 Additionally, both the Ancient Greeks and Romans had festivals celebrating Kronus and Vestalia respectively.
 In Ancient China, the yin or feminine force was venerated.
 Here in the United States, many Native American/American Indian tribes celebrate the solstice in their own unique ways across the continent.

 Do you like WildHemlock.Com?